by Calculated Risk on 2/26/2019 11:32:00 AM

-Earlier: Housing Starts decreased to 1.192 Million Annual Rate in December
+Earlier: Housing Starts Decreased to 1.078 Million Annual Rate in December

-The housing starts report released this morning showed starts were down 8.2% in December compared to November, and starts were down 6.0% year-over-year compared to December 2016.
+The housing starts report released this morning showed starts were down 11.2% in December compared to November (November starts were revised down), and starts were down 10.9% year-over-year compared to December 2017.

 Click on graph for larger image.